FNNDSC/cookiecutter-chrisapp/README.rst

     git push origin master

-9. Create a new automated build and repository on your Docker Hub account (https://hub.docker.com).
+9. Create a new repository with automated build on your Docker Hub account (https://hub.docker.com).
-   Once you log in, click the Create button in the header and select Automated Build from the drop-down menu.
-The website will walk you through setting up the automated build.
-Next, when prompted for the GitHub repository that you’d like to use for the automated build select the repository that you just created.
+   Once you log in, click the ``Create Repository +``  button.
+The website page will walk you through setting up the automated build.
+When prompted for the GitHub repository that you’d like to use for the automated build select the repository that you just created.
+   Click ``Create and Build``  button to finish the setup and trigger the automated build.

    For more information on Automated Builds, visit https://docs.docker.com/docker-hub/builds/.